toledoroy/DeGame/README.md

 # The Playground Protocol

-Using the magic of cryptographic technology to create higher-level game structures out of composible smart contracts.
+Using the magic of decentralized cryptography to create a higher-level game and reputation system out of composible smart contracts and NFT.

 ## Overview